lucassouzavieira/Silex-Arango-Skeleton/readme.md

 ### Installation
 * Clone this repository
+* You may delete `.git` folder if will start your own project
 * Set `public` folder as web root of your application
 * Copy `app.example.yml` to `app.yml` and add your configurations
 * Let's code !